catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 - where do we start
 - there are parts to the code - what do they do? how do I break this up into chunks?
 - start by describing the code - what do we want it to do?

+- start by looking at all the code: what do we notice?
+-- exact duplication
+-- duplication with slight variations
+-- a bunch of one-off code
+-- similar but not identical types of things.

+For each cell, let's write one sentence about what it is doing:
+- read in the data
+- handle dtypes for X data
+- handle dtypes for Y data
+- do ...

 TODO: Flip: modularization first.
 Show chunk of code, plain language what does it do, modularization, how to make things more generalizeable (and when not to do this.... - maybe an example of when something shouldn't go into a generalized function?). then function (how to write a docstring, and then....?).